jjranalli/nightwind/README.md

 You can also extend Nightwind to other classes and variants:

--   color classes: 'placeholder', 'ring', 'ring-offset', 'divide', 'gradients'
+-   color classes: 'placeholder', 'ring', 'ring-offset', 'divide', 'gradient'
 -   variants: all Tailwind variants are supported

 ## Configuration